Full Resume for Attorney Mick Harrison

-Attorney Harrison has represented, and is currently representing and advising, national, state, and local environmental and citizens’ groups in environmental protection litigation and advocacy, including environmental challenges under the Administrative Procedures Act, the National Environmental Policy Act, the Clean Air Act, the Clean Water Act, the Endangered Species Act, the Surface Mining Reclamation and Control Act, the Superfund statute (CERCLA), and the resource Conservation and Recovery Act (solid and hazardous waste issues).
-Selected noteworthy environmental cases litigated by Attorney Harrison are summarized in the case notes infra.
+Attorney Harrison has represented national, state, and local environmental and citizens’ groups in environmental protection litigation and advocacy, including environmental challenges under the Administrative Procedures Act, the National Environmental Policy Act, the Clean Air Act, the Clean Water Act, the Endangered Species Act, the Surface Mining Reclamation and Control Act, the Superfund statute (CERCLA), and the resource Conservation and Recovery Act (solid and hazardous waste issues).
+Selected noteworthy environmental cases litigated by Attorney Harrison are summarized in an addendum hereto.

 OTHER RELEVANT EXPERIENCE AND QUALIFICATIONS